 “Er.”
 There was an expression of dejection and rejection on their faces.
 Dabbing the throttle did make some crackles but it was nowhere near the explosions that those kids were expecting.
 And I completely understand that.

 A sports car is expected to make loud, exciting noises.
 This — the P300 — doesn’t.
 The one with the growling V8 (P575) does.
-That would’ve made the boys very happy.
+That would’ve made the kids very happy.

 The sonic experience is a very crucial factor.
 It elevates or destroys the feeling of a car.